-Kendall Kropp is a first year undergraduate student in the Health Sciences Scholars program.
-From Toledo, OH, Kendall is thrilled to finally be a buckeye.
-She is an exercise science major and eventually hopes to go to physical therapy school.
+Kendall Kropp is a third year undergraduate student in the Health Sciences Scholars program.
+From Toledo, OH, Kendall loves being a buckeye.
+She is an Exercise Science major with a minor in Clinical Psychology, and she eventually hopes to go to physical therapy school.
 Additionally, Kendall is a member of the Ohio State Dance Team.
 Since she was two years old, Kendall’s heart has been with dance.
 She is honored to represent Ohio State and continue her love for dance.
 As a dancer, Kendall has learned how to pay close attention to detail, time management skills, and leadership traits.
 These have helped shape her to the perfectionist she is today.
-Kendall cannot wait for the opportunities ahead at OSU.
+Kendall appreciates all of the opportunities provided at OSU.
 GO BUCKS!